 The gate resembles the hieroglyph for akhet, or horizon.
 As such, pylons symbolized the sunrise and therefore resurrection.
 The shape also represents the division of unity into duality at the beginning of creation (and man’s spiritual goal of returning to that state of unity).

 Pylons feature four vertical niches which were designed to hold flagpoles.
-The ancient Egyptians loved their wordplay, and there plenty of ways to implement hieroglyphs into architectural design.
+The ancient Egyptians loved their wordplay, and there were plenty of ways to implement hieroglyphs into architectural design.
 It’s surely no coincidence that the symbol for neter, or god, closely resembles a flagpole!

 Some temples only have a single pylon, while others have multiple.
-Karnak alone has ten, with one set running along an west-east axis and another built north to south.
+Karnak alone has ten, with one set running along an west-east axis and another set built north to south.

 Pylons seem to have been a New Kingdom invention.
 And though they were still being built during Greco-Roman times, some temples like Dendera utilized a simpler entrance gate instead.
-Furthermore, smaller temples never had them.

 Ancient Egyptian temples were hosts to frequent religious processions that involved the transport of idols from temple to temple.